baronbrew/TILTpi/readme.md

-# Tilt Pi Installation Instructions for Raspbian Jessie
+# Tilt Pi Installation Instructions for Raspbian Jessie or Stretch

+## For instructions on Mac OS X see [below] [#tilt-pi-installation-instructions-for-mac-os-x]

 ## Update March 20, 2018
 Due to an updated nodejs version used in the script "update-nodejs-and-nodered", the bleacon scanning node will fail to install.
 A workaround is to manually install node package manager, "npm" and then install a version manager "n" for nodejs so that nodejs version 4.x can be installed first before installing bleacon.
 Once bleacon and dashboard UI are installed, nodejs and node-red can be updated.